semgrep/semgrep-docs/docs/getting-started.md

 Finally, Semgrep is at its best when used to continuously scan code.
 Visit [Integrations](integrations.md) to learn how to get results where you already work: GitHub, GitLab, Slack, Jira, VS Code, and more.

-For teams running Semgrep on multiple projects, see [Semgrep Community](https://semgrep.dev/manage).
-This free infrastructure lets users:
+For teams running Semgrep on multiple projects, see [Semgrep App](https://semgrep.dev/manage).
+Its free and paid tiers let users:

-1. Centrally define code standards for your projects
+1. Centrally define code standards
-2. Monitor the impact of your standards
+2. Monitor the impact of standards
 3. Host private rules
-4. Push notifications to 3rd party services
+4. Push notifications to 3rd-party services